 I suppose it was one of those times when I should have sat back and enjoyed the ride but how could I not want to take photos of such a vibrant, charismatic, and gorgeous city?
 I fell more in love with each passing moment.
 It was the perfect time for a ride as the sun was just beginning to slip away, leaving the city bathed in a seemingly heavenly light.

 Lucky for all of us, there were several stops along the way.
 Tour highlights included Bairro Alto, Almada, the Glass Elevator, the Belém district, and so much more (even Pastéis de Belém).

 These crumbling facades never failed to make my heart swoon the entire time I was in Portugal.

-I felt very glamorous posing at this viewpoint and happy to lose that “man repelling” helmet for a moment.
+I felt very glamorous posing at this viewpoint and happy to lose that “man-repelling” helmet for a moment.

 For me, the best part of the evening was when we went to another viewpoint and watched the sunset over Lisbon.
-It was in this exact moment that I began to fall really hard for this city.
+It was at this exact moment that I began to fall really hard for this city.

-Then it was night and picture taking became a tad more difficult.
-Still I managed to get a few worthy night shots.
+Then it was night and picture-taking became a tad more difficult.
+Still, I managed to get a few worthy night shots.

 The tour lasted about 3 hours and I honestly cannot think of a better way to get acquainted with Lisbon.
 It’s a really fun and unique way to get that first taste of the city.
 As it’s a big place geographically speaking and takes time to get around, you manage to cover a lot of distance in a relatively short period of time.
 Based on your experience, you can choose which spots you’d like to revisit later.